-- A. Students may repeat courses to improve an initial grade of "B," "C," "D," "F," or "FS."
-The following conditions apply: - 1.
-When a course is repeated, only the most recent grade will be included in the GPA calculations, although all prior grades will appear on the academic transcript. - B. A grade of "MP" will not be given for a third time in the same course.
+A. Students may repeat courses to improve an initial grade of "B," "C," "D," "W," "F" or "FS."

+The following conditions apply:

+- When a course is repeated the highest grade will be included in the GPA calculations, although all prior grades will appear on the academic transcript. - B. A grade of "MP" will not be given for a third time in the same course.
 The "MP" grade may be awarded no more than twice.
-Any "MP" for a third subsequent attempt will be converted to an "F."
+Any "MP" for a third subsequent attempt will be converted to an "F." - C. Credit for a course is given only once.
+Each attempted grade will appear on a transcript.
+Note: Some colleges to which students may wish to transfer do not accept this method of calculating grade point averages.